AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 Scaling Objects

-4. Specify the scale factor by clicking or entering a value.
+2. Again you should determine base point of the scaling and specify the scale factor by clicking or entering a value.

 Mirroring Objects

-3. Specify the first point of the mirror line by clicking anywhere in the drawing area or entering coordinates.
+2. You need to specify the first point of the mirror line by clicking anywhere in the drawing area and specify the second point of the mirror line by clicking or entering coordinates.

 Using Layers